batuhan6/Medical-Insurance-Premium-Prediction/README.md

 ![23](https://github.com/batuhan6/Medical-Insurance-Premium-Prediction/assets/32600613/eb364721-6247-4048-a964-8343d1517dff)

-Printing metrics(RMSE, MSE, MAE, r2, adj_r2).
+Printing metrics(KPIs) like RMSE, MSE, MAE, r2, adj_r2.
 R2 gives us an indication for how accurate the model is.
 It shows us 0.69 of the variations in the output has been represented by the variations in the input.
 I will try to increase this value.
 Any number close to 1 is better.

 ![24](https://github.com/batuhan6/Medical-Insurance-Premium-Prediction/assets/32600613/c60f321e-ab88-4be1-a5b8-7df77f9a124c)